How to Install Casement Windows

 Casement windows can be made out of metal or vinyl, and there is also a dual-pane model for energy efficiency.
-Replacing a casement window is similar to other windows.
+Casement window installation is similar to other windows.

 The difference between a casement window vs. other windows is that the hinges are always attached to the side of the frame.
 These windows can usually be found in older buildings, but they can still be a nice addition to any building.
 They are produced in various materials and can be opened by hand by the use of a crank.
 Here is a step-by-step instruction to install a casement window.